Home RecipesFresh Kimchi Geotgeori Recipe & Video

 Instructions

-- Cut napa cabbage in quarter, and remove stem.
-In a large bowl, add yellow small part of cabbage leaves as whole, and rest of bigger leaves cut into about 3 inch long and 1 inch wide then add into bowl as well.
-Doesn’t need to be exact sizes, actually uneven cut cabbage pieces are better for texture.
+Cut Napa cabbage into quarters and remove the stem.
+In a large bowl, add the yellow small part of the cabbage leaves whole, and cut the rest of the bigger leaves into about 3-inch long and 1-inch wide pieces.
+Don’t worry about the exact sizes; uneven cuts are great for texture.

-- Mix cold water and sea salt until salt has absorbed; pour over cabbage.
-Toss cabbage pieces to mix well with salted water and press it down as much as possible.
+Mix cold water and sea salt until the salt has dissolved.
+Pour over the cabbage.
+Toss the cabbage pieces to mix well with the salted water and press down as much as possible.
 Let it soak for 40 minutes.
-Half way though time, toss upside down so cabbage will soak evenly.
+Halfway through, toss the cabbage upside down so it soaks evenly.

-- Drain salted cabbage and rinse under running cold water for about 1 minute to get rid of excess salt and some dust.
-Drain completely about 5 minutes.
+Drain the salted cabbage and rinse under running cold water for about 1 minute to remove excess salt and any dirt.
+Drain completely for about 5 minutes.

-- Combine cabbage and paste in a large mixing bowl and mix with your hand (I recommend you to wear a plastic glove) with gentle pressure and squeeze action, so cabbage will absorb color and flavor of paste very well.
+Combine the cabbage and paste in a large mixing bowl.
+Mix with your hand (I recommend wearing a plastic glove) using gentle pressure and a squeezing action so the cabbage absorbs the color and flavor of the paste very well.

-- Add toasted sesame seeds and give a light final toss, transfer to a serving plate and serve immediately with some garnish of extra sprinkle sesame seeds.
+Add toasted sesame seeds and give a light final toss.
+Transfer to a serving plate and serve immediately with an extra sprinkle of sesame seeds on top.
+Enjoy!

 83 comments